LukasW352435/INFM_HIL_Interface/README.md

 # INFM HIL Interface
 Interface between the Artery V2X Simulation Framework and DuT (Device under Test).
-The interface should support standards like:
+The interface supports standards like:

 - CAN
 - V2X